 The VLA has a keyed electric start that is mounted on the handle where you see many self-propelled speed adjusters on other mowers.
-Like we expect, there’s a recoil backup if the battery dies.
+As you might expect, Honda gives you a recoil backup in case the battery dies.

-The VYA is the top of the Honda HRN216 line.
+The VYA joins the VLA at the top of the Honda HRN216 line.
 It includes Roto-Stop—a feature we see on the HRX that lets stops the blades without stopping the engine.
 It’s helpful for times that you need to move a stick out of the way, empty the bag, or prod a stubborn alligator back into the lake.
 The big deal is it saves you from having to restart the mower after every interruption.